Last updated: February 12, 2026

 VWAP differs fundamentally from the Simple Moving Average (SMA) or Exponential Moving Average (EMA) because it uniquely integrates volume into its calculation, offering a more robust benchmark.

-Unlike simple averages that treat every price point equally, VWAP gives higher weight to prices where more shares or contracts were exchanged.
+Unlike simple averages that treat every price point equally, VWAP gives higher weight to prices where more assets or instruments were exchanged.
 This means that price action accompanied by large institutional buying or selling pressure significantly impacts the VWAP line, providing a truer reflection of market conviction.

 This feature makes VWAP the preferred indicator for assessing liquidity-driven momentum in short-term trading.